bonham000/messenger_rocket/README.md

 To run the project unit tests run `cargo test`.

 To run integration tests run the script `integration_test.sh`.
+This will build a release of the Rocket server and run it with docker compose, and then run a test suite against the live server.
 The integration tests live in the `integration`/ directory.

+**Todo:**

+* Get integration tests to run in CI.